Skip to Main Content

 5 reasons there will be no housing market crash

-- Builders aren’t building quickly enough to meet demand: Home builders pulled way back after the last crash, and they never fully ramped up to pre-2007 levels.
+2. Builders aren’t building quickly enough to meet demand: Home builders pulled way back after the last crash, and they never fully ramped back up.
 Now, there’s no way for them to buy land and win regulatory approvals quickly enough to quench demand, so a repeat of the overbuilding of 15 years ago looks unlikely.
 “The fundamental reason for the run-up in price is heightened demand and a lack of supply,” says Greg McBride, Bankrate’s chief financial analyst.
 “As builders bring more available homes to market and more homeowners decide to sell, supply and demand can come back into balance.
 It won’t happen overnight.”

-- Lending standards remain strict: In 2007, “liar loans,” in which borrowers didn’t need to document their income, were common.
-Lenders offered mortgages to just about anyone, regardless of credit history or down payment size.
-Today, lenders impose much tougher standards on borrowers — and those who are getting a mortgage overwhelmingly have excellent credit.
+4. Lending standards remain strict: Back in 2007, “liar loans,” in which borrowers didn’t need to document their income, were common.
+Lenders offered mortgages to just about anyone, regardless of credit history.
+Today, lenders impose much tougher standards — and successful borrowers have excellent credit.
 The median credit score for new mortgage borrowers in the second quarter of 2024 was an impressive 772, the Federal Reserve Bank of New York says.
 “If lending standards loosen and we go back to the wild, wild west days of 2004-2006, then that is a whole different animal,” says McBride.
 “If we start to see prices being bid up by the artificial buying power of loose lending standards, that’s when we worry about a crash.”

 All of that adds up to a consensus: Yes, home prices are pushing the bounds of affordability.
 But no, this boom shouldn’t end in bust.